Christina Lindberg

-Britt Christina Marinette Lindberg (born 6 December 1950) is a Swedish journalist known internationally for her work as an actress and glamour model in the late 1960s and early 1970s.
+Britt Christina Marinette Lindberg (born 6 December 1950) is a Swedish journalist known internationally for her work as an erotic actress and glamour model in the late 1960s and early 1970s.

 Biography

 Lindberg grew up in a working-class home in Annedal, Gothenburg, together with her sister and three brothers.
-She studied Latin at school and planned to continue her studies in archeology.
+She studied Latin at school, and planned to continue her studies after graduation in archaeology.

 Modeling career

-During her high school years (she was around 18 years old) she started posing nude for men's magazines, such as FIB aktuellt and Lektyr, after having garnered some attention posing in bathing suits for newspapers.
-She later appeared in men's magazines such as Penthouse (UK), Playboy (U.S.), Lui (France) and Mayfair (UK).
-She was a Penthouse Pet in the June 1970 issue of Penthouse.
+Around 1968, in her final year of schooling (when she was 18 years old), Lindberg began posing nude for men's magazines, such as FIB aktuellt and Lektyr, after having garnered some attention posing in swimsuits for Swedish newspapers.
+She later appeared in prominent men's magazines, such as Penthouse (UK), Playboy (U.S.), Lui (France) and Mayfair (UK).
+Lindberg was "Penthouse Pet" for the June 1970 issue of Penthouse.

 Film career

-Lindberg has appeared or starred in 26 feature films, most of which are erotica, exploitation or softcore pictures.
-Her first movie was an American production (Maid in Sweden), filmed in Sweden with a Swedish cast.
-She got her second role in Jan Halldoff's comedy Rötmånad which was released in 1970.
-The film was seen by over 250,000 Swedes and went on to become a commercial success.
-Her third film, Exponerad, was released with a lot of hype at the Cannes festival in 1971 and turned her into an international celebrity.
+Lindberg has appeared or starred in 26 feature films, most of which are erotica, fictional sexploitation or softcore productions.
+Her first appearance in an American film, Maid in Sweden (1971) was filmed with a predominantly Swedish cast in her home country.
+Her first role in a Swedish film was in Jan Halldoff's comedy Rötmånad (1970).
+The film was seen by over 250,000 Swedes, a record for the time, and went on to become a commercial success.
+Her third film, Exponerad (1971), was released with a lot of hype at the Cannes Film Festival that year, and turned her into an international celebrity.
+As part of the marketing campaign for Exponerad, Lindberg embarked on a promotional trip across Japan, which later resulted in an invitation to appear in Japanese films.
+There, she played a major supporting role in Norifumi Suzuki's Pink film classic Sex & Fury (1973).

-A long string of exploitation films followed, many of which were filmed in Germany and Japan.
-As part of the marketing campaign for Exponerad she also went on a publicity trip to Japan, which later resulted in an invitation to appear in Japanese exploitation films.
-In Japan she played a major supporting role in Norifumi Suzuki's Pink film classic Sex & Fury.
-In 1972 she starred as Madeleine in Bo A. Vibenius's controversial film Thriller – en grym film.
-Director Quentin Tarantino expressed his admiration for both the film and Lindberg's performance, and Madeleine later served as the basis for Daryl Hannah's character Elle Driver in Tarantino's Kill Bill films.
+A string of sexploitation films followed, many of which were filmed in Germany or Japan.
+In 1973, she starred as Madeleine in Bo A. Vibenius's controversial film Thriller – en grym film (1973), and was the basis for Daryl Hannah's character Elle Driver in Tarantino's Kill Bill series of films.

-Lindberg did not like that nude pictures were getting more and more explicit and during the filming of Gerard Damiano's Flossie (AKA Natalie—not to be confused with a 1974 film of the same name, which was directed by Mac Ahlberg and starred Marie Forså) in West Germany—she left the set and returned home to Sweden.
+Lindberg did not like that nude pictures were getting more and more explicit and, during the filming of Gerard Damiano's Flossie (AKA Natalie—not to be confused with a 1974 film of the same name, which was directed by Mac Ahlberg and starred Marie Forså), in West Germany, she left the set and returned home to Sweden.
 Damiano (who also directed the infamous Deep Throat) persuaded Lindberg to leave because he knew that it was going to be a hardcore film.
-For several years the German producer tried to bring her back in an attempt to complete the film.
+For several years, the German producer tried to bring her back, in an attempt to complete the film.
 According to Videooze (No. 8, 1996), about 1,000 meters of film had been shot by Damiano.
-Production stopped and never resumed.
+Production ceased and never resumed.

-After a long absence from acting she appeared in the 2016 thriller Lindangens Park, the 2018 horror movie Svart Cirkel, which was directed by Adrian Garcia Bogliano and in 2020 in the sci-fi feature Pandemonic.
+After a long absence from acting, Lindberg appeared in the 2016 thriller Lindangens Park, the 2018 horror movie Svart Cirkel (directed by Adrian Garcia Bogliano) and in the 2020 sci-fi feature Pandemonic.